 People often don’t think about smart sensors, though they are an essential part of any home security system.
 If you do think about sensors, you probably only think about their use on exterior doors and windows.
 Sensors are extremely versatile and relatively affordable, so it’s always good to think of other ways to put smart sensors to use in your home.

-- Door from your home to your garage.
+- Interior garage door.
 Whether you have an attached garage or not, the interior door between your home and garage may not be monitored.
 Most people store valuable and sometimes dangerous tools and supplies in their garage.
 A sensor can help you make sure that your kids or any other unexpected visitors don’t get into any messes or dangerous situations.
 You’ll get a notification when the door is opened and you can investigate if needed.

 - Nursery door.
 The nursery door is an interior door that could definitely benefit from a smart sensor, especially if your child is mobile.
 You’ll want to know if the door opens in the middle of the night or during nap time.
 With a sensor on the door you can set notifications on your phone.